-In 2018 and 2017, the Fund did not provide support in the form of additional contributions to the equity of the Subsidiary or further intercompany loans to the Subsidiary.
+In 2019 and 2018, the Fund did not provide support in the form of additional contributions to the equity of the Subsidiary or further intercompany loans to the Subsidiary (see note 18).

-The Fund has no contractual commitments or current intentions to provide any financial or other support to the Subsidiary.
+The Fund has no contractual commitments to provide any financial or other support to the Subsidiary.